 Breaching the law could subject a company to significant fines of up to €20 million, or 4% of an organisations’ global annual turnover, whichever is higher.

-The major changes that GDPR will have on HR information are:
+The major changes that GDPR have on HR information are:

-1. Data protection by design and default – A new approach to data that will require organisations to embed privacy considerations in both operational and strategic HR practices.
+- Data protection by design and default – A new approach to data that requires organisations to embed privacy considerations in both operational and strategic HR practices.
 Employers need to ensure that only personal data necessary for each specific purpose is processed.
 This includes ensuring that:

 • the extent of processing is limited to that necessary for each purpose;